 We achieved this by rethinking the design of the motion system — from the ground up.

 We designed our own struts, our own platform geometry, our own display system, our own sound system, and our own controls, including one of the best force feedback steering systems in the business.
 We built our own cuing software and we spend time with developers to make sure it works right.
 And we made the system open, so it improves as third-party simulations and computing power improve.
-The result is exactly what we wanted: a price/performance ratio unmatched in the industry, and features you can't get anywhere else, at any price.
+The result is exactly what we wanted: a price/performance ratio unmatched in the industry, and racing simulators and flight simulators with features you can't get anywhere else, at any price.